Fruit Vinegar Cocktails

 Cocktail version

-Add 40 ml tequila and replace agave syrup with Triple Sec liqueur โ€“ creating an original variation on the classic margarita.
+Add 40 ml of tequila and replace agave syrup with Triple Sec liqueur โ€“ this creates an original twist on the classic margarita.

-๐Ÿ’ก Tip: You can also use hibiscus and bergamot vinegar to flavor iced tea or to drizzle over dark chocolate mousse.
+๐Ÿ’ก Tip: You can also use Hibiscus & Bergamot Vinegar to flavor iced tea or to drizzle over dark chocolate mousse.

 Coming soon!
-Our elderflower and lemon vinegar draws inspiration from the floral Hugo Spritz cocktail, where the classic, slightly bitter orange flavor of Aperol Spritz is usually replaced or complemented by elderflowers.
+Our Elderflower & Lemon Vinegar draws inspiration from the floral Hugo Spritz cocktail, where the classic, slightly bitter orange flavor of Aperol Spritz is usually replaced or complemented by elderflowers.

-This gourmet vinegar, combining the delicacy of elderflowers and the freshness of Menton lemons (IGP), is ideal for adding a floral and refreshing taste to your drinks.
+This gastronomic vinegar, combining the delicacy of elderflowers and the freshness of Menton lemons (PGI), is ideal for adding a floral and refreshing taste to your drinks.

 ย